cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Glassfish Setup.md

 ## Prerequisits

-- Eclipse with Java EE support (installed)
+- Eclipse with Glassfish Tools (optional)
 - Glassfish 4.0 or higher (can be obtained from https://glassfish.java.net/)

 Quick Facts: